 - Invite friends over for a night of storytelling

-- Make music with an unplugged instrument
+- Make music with acoustic instruments

 - Get crafty by candlelight

-- Have kids?
-Play hide-and-go-seek with flashlights
+- Families can play hide-and-go-seek with flashlights

 Going beyond the hour